athowes/thesis/README.md

 I used the R package [`thesisdown`](https://github.com/ismayc/thesisdown), inspired by [`bookdown`](https://github.com/rstudio/bookdown).
 So far it has been working relatively seamlessly, so I’d recommend it!
+The difficulties I’ve encountered have mostly been related to 1) generating tables.

 > Are there any resources you’d recommend for an introduction to this
 > area of research?